anchor-accord/website/index.md

     Nicole Gray is a CAMS-certified compliance executive with over 20 years of experience in financial crime oversight, including BSA/AML, OFAC, and broader regulatory frameworks.
 She has led enterprise remediation, rewritten governance under regulatory pressure, and supported exam prep for both fintechs and traditional banks.
   </p>
   <p>
-    She’s known for identifying hidden risk factors and delivering regulatory narratives that hold up under scrutiny.
+    She has saved organizations' reputations and exposure by identifying hidden risk factors and delivering regulatory narratives that hold up under scrutiny.
   </p>
   <p>
-    Nicole specializes in bringing structure to chaotic compliance environments and helping organizations become resilient, not just reactive.
+    Nicole specializes in bringing structure to compliance environments and helping organizations become resilient.
   </p>
 </section>